asishr14/asishr14.github.io/aboutme.md

 ### Get in touch
-You can [email me](as.racha@outlook.com) or get connected via [LinkedIn](https://www.linkedin.com/in/asishr/).
+You can [email me](as.racha@outlook.com) or connect via [LinkedIn](https://www.linkedin.com/in/asishr/).
 I would absolutely love to get connected and grow each others interets.